astronomer/astronomer-cosmos/docs/configuration/partial-parsing.rst

 * Declare their own ``profiles.yml`` file, via ``ProfileConfig(profiles_yml_filepath=...)``

 If users don't follow these guidelines, Cosmos will use different profiles to parse the dbt project and to run tasks, and the user won't leverage dbt partial parsing.
-Their logs will contain multiple ``INFO`` messages similar to the following, meaning that Cosmos are is not using partial parsing:
+Their logs will contain multiple ``INFO`` messages similar to the following, meaning that Cosmos is not using partial parsing:

 .. code-block::